 Using Halp to send email requests into Slack

-In addition to using Halp to track and categorize your requests from Slack, you can also set it up so inbound emails create tickets in your Slack.
-Any messages left by your agents on the ticket in Slack, will send as an email reply to the requester.
+In addition to using Halp to track and categorize your requests from Slack, you can also set it up so inbound emails create tickets in Slack.
+Any messages left by your agents on the ticket, will send as an email reply to the requester.

 To set this up: